farcasterxyz/contracts/docs/docs.md

 ### Administration

-The Key Gateway owner may can pause and unpause the contract, disabling/enabling adding keys to the Key Registry.
+The Key Gateway owner may pause and unpause the contract, disabling/enabling adding keys to the Key Registry.

 ### Upgradeability